James Martin - from Malton to London and back again!

-James is working on the kitchens at the Talbot Hotel, in Malton, currently undergoing a multi-million pound refurbishment, and returns to the town 20 years since he launched his varied career.
+James is the Executive Chef at the Talbot Hotel, in Malton, which has recently undergone a multi-million pound refurbishment, and returns to the town 20 years since he launched his varied career.

 Brought up in Coneysthorpe, James attended Malton School before he began his training at Scarborough Technical College, where he was student of the year three years running.

 He was spotted by chef Antony Worrall Thompson who took him to London to work in the kitchens of 190 Queensgate.